A pair of neoclassical silver candlesticks from the 19th century

 Two antique candlesticks originate from a Lombard villa by Lake Como, where they were installed as lamps, which explains the small hole on the edge of the base.

-On the bases, there are marks of plows referring to the second silver hallmark (800/000), a symbol with seven triones related to the Milan Gild Office between 1812-1872, and the F.L. silver mark referring to silversmith Francesco Liverti under the Cow mark on a round field, documented until 1820 in Milan.
+The bases bear marks of plows referring to the second silver hallmark (800/000), a symbol with seven trions related to the Milan Guarantee Office between 1812-1872, and the F.L. silver mark referring to goldsmith Francesco Liverti under the Cow mark on a round field, documented until 1820 in Milan.

-The candlesticks weigh 276 grams and 291 grams respectively.
+The candlesticks weigh approximately 276 grams and 291 grams respectively.

-The mark from 1812-1872 clearly reproduces the cow symbol and is attributed to silversmith Francesco Liverti.
-However, no documentation has been found to confirm this, and the feature does not appear among deposits or registrations of Milanese marks.
-Nevertheless, it is highly probable, as Liverti, born August 14, 1765, to Ambrogio and Laura Reina, operated a shop at his home in the Bocchetto district, number 2534.
+The mark from 1812-1872 clearly reproduces the cow symbol and is attributed to goldsmith Francesco Liverti.
+However, no documentation has been found to confirm this, and the mark does not appear among Milanese depositions and trademark registrations.
+Nonetheless, it is very likely, as Liverti, born August 14, 1765, to Ambrogio and Laura Reina, operated a shop from his home in the Bocchetto district at 2534.
 Francesco Liverti died in 1820, and his business was continued by his widow until 1828.
 Thanks to this mark, numerous neoclassical silverware pieces have been identified, all elegant and well-crafted… G. Sambonet, Milan 1987, p.
 303.

-Exceptional antique furniture and accessories can be a perfect idea for decorating our interiors.
-Today, there is a growing number of enthusiasts for high-quality vintage items that possess a distinct character and soul.
+Exceptional antique furniture and accessories can be an excellent idea for decorating our interiors.
+Today, there is a growing number of enthusiasts of high-quality vintage items that possess a distinct character and soul.
 It’s a nod to history, craftsmanship, and the design of classic and timeless furniture.
 There are many different styles in antique furniture, each with its own distinctive features.

 Many styles characterize antique furniture, but a few are particularly prominent.
 Eclectic furniture refers to the 19th century, especially the Biedermeier style.
 Its early variations include neo-Gothic, Gothic, Rococo, Louis-Philippe style, and finally the English Victorian style.
 Toward the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.